Battle of Aljubarrota: Portuguese dispositions

-At around 10 o'clock in the morning of 14 August, the army of John I took its position at the north side of this hill, facing the road where the Castilians would soon appear.
-As in other defensive battles of the 14th century (Bannockburn (1314), Crécy (1346) or Poitiers (1356), for example), the dispositions were as following: dismounted cavalry and infantry in the centre with archers occupying the flanks.
-Notably, on the vanguard's left wing (later covering the left flank), a company composed by some two hundred unmarried young nobles is remembered to history as the "Ala dos Namorados" (Lovers' Flank); the right wing, also two hundred strong, known as "Ala de Madressilva" or Honeysuckle Flank, didn't achieve the same heroic fame.
-On either side, the army was protected by natural obstacles (in this case, creeks and steep slopes).
-In the rear, reinforcements were at hand, commanded by John I of Portugal himself.
-In this topographically high position, the Portuguese could observe the enemy's arrival and were protected by a steep slope in their front.
-The rear of the Portuguese position, which was in fact its front in the final battle, was at the top of a narrow slope, which came up to a small village, and was further defended by a complex series of interlocking trenches and caltrops designed to surprise and trap the enemy cavalry.
-This trenching tactic was developed around this time and used extensively by both the English in France and the Portuguese in the rare set-piece battles of the Crisis of the Succession.
+At around 10 o'clock in the morning of 14 August 1385, the army of John of Aviz took its position at the north side of this hill, facing the road where the Castilians would soon appear.
+As in other defensive battles of the 14th century (Bannockburn (1314), Crécy (1346) and Poitiers (1356), for example), the dispositions were as following: dismounted cavalry and infantry in the centre with archers occupying the flanks.
+Notably, on the vanguard's left wing (later covering the left flank), a company composed by some two hundred unmarried young nobles is remembered to history as the "Ala dos Namorados" (Lovers' Flank); the right wing, also two hundred strong, known as "Ala de Madressilva" or Honeysuckle Flank, did not achieve the same heroic fame.
+On either side, the army was protected by natural obstacles, in this case creeks and steep slopes.
+In the rear, reserve forces were at hand, commanded by John of Aviz himself.
+In this elevated position, the Portuguese could observe the enemy's arrival and were protected by a steep slope in their front.
+The rear of the Portuguese position, which became its front later in the battle, was at the top of a narrow slope which came up to a small village, and was further defended by a complex series of interlocking trenches and caltrops designed to surprise and trap the enemy cavalry.
+These field fortifications were used extensively by both the English in France and the Portuguese in the rare set-piece battles of the Crisis of the Succession.